 Canva needs no introduction.
-It is one of the leading graphic design platforms designers around the globe love and adore.
+It is one of the leading graphic design platforms designers around the globe love and adores.
 So far, this successful startup has raised $42 million and used to be valued at $345 million.
 Today, as of January this year, it has grown to $1bn market valuation.

 “Canva makes great designs more accessible” ~ Forbes

 The Co-founder and CEO of Canva, Melanie Perkins, hails from Australia and stands among one of the most successful young CEOs in the world.
 She believes in empowering the modern workforce and is the reason why Canva currently has over 10 million users.
 This startup is a popular name in the Silicon Valley and is expected to grow further.